George Mastras: Career

+Television work

 Mastras began writing for television in 2006 for the series The Evidence.
 He wrote the first-season episode "Stringers".
 In 2007 he became a writer for the short-lived science fiction series The Dresden Files and wrote the episodes "The Boone Identity" and "The Other Dick".

-Mastras joined the writing staff of the first season of Breaking Bad in 2008 as a story editor.
+Mastras joined the writing staff of the show's first season of Breaking Bad in 2008 as a story editor.
 He wrote the first-season episode "Crazy Handful of Nothin'".
-The first season writing staff were nominated for the Writers Guild of America (WGA) Award for best new series at the February 2009 ceremony.
+The first-season writing staff were nominated for the Writers Guild of America (WGA) Award for best new series at the February 2009 ceremony.
 Mastras won the PEN Center USA West Literary Award for best teleplay for "Crazy Handful of Nothin'".

-Mastras was promoted to executive story editor for the second season.
+Mastras was promoted to executive story editor for the show's second season.
 He wrote the second-season episodes "Grilled" and "Mandala".
 Mastras was nominated for the 2010 Edgar Allan Poe Award for Best Television Episode for "Grilled."
-The second season writing staff were nominated for the WGA award for Best Drama Series at the February 2010 ceremony for their work on the second season.
-Mastras was promoted to producer for the third season and continued to write episodes.
+The second-season writing staff were nominated for the WGA award for Best Drama Series at the February 2010 ceremony for their work on the second season.

+Mastras was promoted to producer for the show's third season and continued to write episodes.
 During the third season, he wrote the episode "I.F.T." and co-wrote "Kafkaesque."
 Mastras was individually nominated for the 2011 WGA Award in the Best Episodic Drama category for his episode "I.F.T.".
-He was also nominated for the 2011 WGA Award in the category of Best Drama Series along with the third season writing staff.
+He was also nominated for the 2011 WGA Award in the category of Best Drama Series along with the third-season writing staff.

 Mastras was awarded WGA awards in 2012, 2013, and 2014 along with the writing staff for the fourth and fifth seasons, respectively.
-He was nominated for Emmy Awards in the category of Best Drama (2010) in connection with his work as a writer/producer of the third season, and also for the fourth season (2012).
+He was nominated for Emmy Awards in the category of Best Drama (2010) in connection with his work as a writer and producer of the third season, and also for the fourth season (2012).
 Mastras was promoted to co-executive producer for the fifth season in 2012 and 2013.
 During the fifth season, he wrote and directed the episode "Dead Freight," for which he was individually nominated for the 2013 WGA Award in the Best Episodic Drama category and the Primetime Emmy Award for Outstanding Writing for a Drama Series.